 According to Propur test results, lead is removed at a rate of 100%, chlorine at >99.9%, chromium VI at 98.7%, copper at 89.8%, and chloroform at 98.3%.

 The Propur Traveler is slightly larger with a holding capacity of 1.6 gallons than the Travel Berkey at 1.6 gallons, but as noted in the previous section, the filters do not last nearly as long as the Black Berkey Filters.
-The flow rate is also dramatically longer than the Black Berkey Filter and the purification speed is 0.18 gallons per hour.
+The flow rate is also dramatically slower than the Black Berkey Filter and the purification speed is 0.18 gallons per hour.

 |Recommended # of People||1-3||1|